How FedEx LTD Works

 | California SDI | 100% | Full amount offset |

-| Social Security Disability (SSDI) | 70% only | Only 70% of pilot's SSDI (family benefits NOT offset) |
+| Social Security Disability (SSDI) | 70% | Of pilot's own benefit; family/dependent benefits NOT offset (disabilities after Oct 30, 2006) |

-| Outside income | 50% of excess | Only if total exceeds pre-disability income |
+| Outside income | 50% of excess | Only the amount by which (LTD + outside) exceeds pre-disability (FedEx + outside) income |

 | Workers' Compensation | Varies | Check plan documents |